puffy310wastaken/crawlingathome-gpu-hcloud/README.md

 3. GPU clients only consume max 3.5GB of GPU VRAM so any GPU card with 4GB VRAM or more is deemed compatible:
     a) run `python3 gpu.py` from any Linux based PC with an Nvidia GPU and correct drivers installed
     b) run `gpuclient.ipynb` from any jupyter environment with GPU such as Google Colab with GPU accelerator.

+## More Recent Update

+I(Puffy Bird#7496) am working on improving the gpu worker for multigpu, using ray.

 If you want to install on your own box, then
 ## Prerequisites